- 32 bit vs 64 bit systems

 If you don't require mod_php, disabling that can free up a lot of memory.

 The mod_perl is needed for the Google Analytics module in Virtualmin, but otherwise everything can be run under cgi or fcgid.

 Other possibilities for disabling: auth_dbm, disk_cache, proxy (but this removes quite a bit of functionality, including some needed for a number of Virtualmin features), include (removes Server Side Include functionality), status.

 Note: On very small systems, you may consider using Nginx instead of Apache.
 Nginx is not as capable as Apache, but is famous for how little memory it uses.
 Consult the Using Nginx with Virtualmin documentation for more.

 The actual mail services are tiny.
 The spam and anti-virus filtering services are not.
 You may want to consider simply forwarding mail on to a free Gmail account or something that has good spam/AV filtering.
 This is limiting...but it means your mail service can be provided in a few MB.
 In such a case, you'd turn off dovecot, and would never have to spawn SpamAssassin or clamav.
 If you do have to deliver mail locally, don't use clamd or spamc, as those have processes that always run...unless you get enough mail to keep them respawning every minute or more (because the memory is effectively made unavailable anyway--might as well get the mail processed faster and give away a little memory).

 Virtualmin also supports running ClamAV and SpamAssassin service remotely, allowing many Virtualmin servers to share a single large spam/virus scanning server on your local network, which is documented on the Spam and Anti-Virus Scanning page.

-Most users do not need Mailman.
-If you need to send out newsletters, look into something like phplist, which is more lightweight.
+Also, most users do not need Mailman.
+If you need to send out newsletters, look into something like phpList, which is more lightweight.

 Don't even think about running X. You don't want to run X on any server, but this is particularly true for low-memory systems.